- Applying to study

 Who will assess my proposal?

-Before being assessed staff proposals will require endorsement by the Executive sponsor before being assessed.
+Staff proposals will need to be endorsed by the nominated Executive sponsor before being evaluated.

 How will I find out the outcome of my proposal?